suranc/ibmcloud-kubernetes-tools/README.md

 # IBM Cloud Kubernetes Tools

-This repo contains some tools to make dealing with ibmcloud kubernetes clusters easier.
+This repo contains some tools to simplify connecting kubectl to an ibmcloud kubernetes clusters.

 ## Images/